elnobun/Movie-Trailer-Website/README.md

 PROJECT : A python file generating a html web page<br>
 CODE CHECKER: PEP8</b>

+<b> Description:</b> A server-side code that stores a list of movies, including box art, imagery, a movie trailer URL, and serve this data as web page; allowing visitors to review their movies and watch trailers.

-Here, I explain in detail how our website; fresh_tomatoes.py functions with media.py and entertainment.py to display movie title, poster_image, and trailer.
-I later on explained how i managed to reconfigure the fresh_tomatoes.py file to include Moive_reviews,and a "About Udacity" link to Udacity website.
+In this readme file, I explain in detail how our website; fresh_tomatoes.py functions with media.py and entertainment.py to display movie title, poster_image, and trailer.
+I later on explained how i reconfigured the fresh_tomatoes.py file to include Moive_reviews, and a "About Udacity" link to Udacity website.
 Finally, i explained how to run this program.

 # PLAN